Ultraviolet-Ninja/GradleCenturion/CONTRIBUTING.md

 #### How to choose a puzzle to solve

 The `manuals/Centurion Puzzle Difficulty.xlsx` file contains all the puzzles and their relative 'manual expert' difficulty.
-This would probably be a good place to start for finding interesting problems.
+This would probably be a good place to start for finding interesting problems that are not being worked on.

 #### Testing Puzzle Solutions